 - Print and fill out the National Voter Registration Form.

-- Box 6 - ID Number: Your driver's license number is requested.
+- Box 6 - ID Number: Your South Dakota driver's license number or South Dakota non-driver ID number is requested.
 If you do not have a valid driver's license, you must provide the last four digits of your Social Security number.

 - Box 7 - Choice of Party: South Dakota requires that you register with a party to participate in partisan primary elections.
 You should register with the party whose primary you would like to vote in.
 However some parties allow unaffiliated voters to participate in their primary elections.